CodingDK/ucn-project-spring-2017/README.md

-# TypeScript-Express
+# UCN-project-spring-2017
-This is just an example on how to use TypeScript for an simple Express app with passport
+This is a project made on PBA Web Development at UCN.
+The Application use TypeScript, ExpressJS (with PassportJS), Angular4.

 ## Instructions